arcan1s/ahriman/docs/faq.md

 ## Docker image

 We provide official images which can be found under `arcan1s/ahriman` repository.
 Docker image is being updated on each master commit as well as on each version.
-If you would like to use last (probably unstable build) you can use `latest` tag; otherwise you can use any version tag available.
+If you would like to use last (probably unstable) build you can use `edge` tag or `latest` for any tagged versions; otherwise you can use any version tag available.

 The default action (in case if no arguments provided) is `repo-update`.
 Basically the idea is to run container, e.g.: